yenikustiyaningsih/EWGCT-MSME-Segmentation/README.md

     ↓
 9. Cluster Profiling
-   Describe the selected clusters using cluster sizes, medoids, and average economic or operational characteristics
+   Describe the selected clusters using cluster sizes, medoids, and average economic and operational characteristics
     ↓
 10. Within-Cluster TOPSIS Ranking
     Apply TOPSIS separately within each selected cluster using